Codyrg/csharp-app-files-utility/readme.md

 # Application Files Manager for .NET Applications

 This is a simple application that allows you to manage your .NET applications files.
 Import this application into your project using NuGet with one of the following methods:

 - Package Manager: `Install-Package ApplicationFilesManager`
 - .NET CLI: `dotnet add package ApplicationFilesManager`
 - Package Reference: `<PackageReference Include="ApplicationFilesManager" Version="1.0.5" />`

 ## Usage

 This library contains a single publicly exposed class, `AppFiles`.
-This class should be instantiated in your application and the used to access the files in your application.
+This class should be instantiated in your application and then used to access the files in your application.
 The constructor of this class takes the following parameters:

 - `string appName`: The name of your application.
 This is used to create a folder in the company folder created in the user's `AppData` folder to store your application's files.
 - `string company`: The name of your company.
 This is used to create a folder in the user's `AppData` folder to store your application folders.